 Canon in Dark

-The rain pommels the air conditioner, sounds like an endlessly-draining faucet.
+The rain pommels the air conditioner

 Lightning scores the sky in a white-hot scar.